WojciechKusa/systematic-review-datasets/README.md

 ### Data acquisition prerequisites

-To obtain the datasets, you need to configure the following:
+To obtain the metadata for CSMeD-Cochrane datasets, you need to configure the cookie for the [Cochrane Library](https://www.cochranelibrary.com/) website.

-- Get a cookie from https://www.cochranelibrary.com/

-Furthermore, to obtain full-text PDFs, you need to configure the following:
+Furthermore, to obtain full-text PDFs for CSMeD-FT, you need to configure the following:

 1. SemanticScholar API key: https://www.semanticscholar.org/product/api
 2. CORE API key: https://core.ac.uk/services/api